walkinthedawg/Carols-Cakes/README.md

 6) On the CheckOut Form, the MONTH and YEAR fields are full width.
 There was no way I could figure out to override the CSS that controls it in bootstrap.min.css.
 I figure it is bad coding to try to re-write bootstrap.min.css.
 Don't you agree?
 I asked Michael from Tutor Help about this and he had no solution either.
 None of the other Tutors had any solution.
 Again...NOT MT FAULT that I was not able to fix this.

 7) Since I used a template for this site, it was written before responsive became fashionable.
-So to convert this template to something that Bootstrap could change to responsive would require much more time, which I have run out of as outlined above.
+So to convert this template to something that Bootstrap could change to responsive would require much more time, which I have run out of as explained in item (1)above.
 My site looks great on laptops and desktops.

 # Credits